Do1e

 or your builds will no longer be supported.

 Therefore, I decided to use the new pyproject.toml method for packaging.
 At that time, I quickly learned Poetry and adapted it for NJUlogin.
-Today, while updating mijia-api, I wanted to adapt it as well, but I found I forgot how to use it, so I’ll write a blog to document it.
-It seems I will be using Poetry more often to manage dependencies in the future.
+Today, while updating mijia-api, I wanted to make an adaptation as well, but I found I forgot how to use it, so I’ll write a blog to record it.
+It seems I will be using Poetry more to manage dependencies in the future.

 Original packaging script ```powershell remove-item dist -force -recurse python setup.py sdist build python setup.py bdist_wheel --universal twine upload dist/* ```